KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 which means it won't let itself get interrupted by other GUI callbacks.
 Instead those other GUI callbacks will be delayed until count() is done.

+If you wish, you can cause your trigger, or callback, to deliberately relinquish its hold on other interrupts, allowing them to interrupt it despite the fact that it is itself in the middle of an interrupt.
-If you wish, you can deliberately reduce your current priority level back down to "Normal" (0) using the following special built-in function:
+You do this by  deliberately reducing your current priority level back down a step to whatever it was prior to being incresed by the interrrupt, which is what this special built-in function does:

 .. function:: DROPPRIORITY()